inrupt/solid-client-js/docs/source/tutorial/manage-access-control-list.rst

 Reading Agent Access
 --------------------

-From a :term:`LitDataset` that has an ACL attached, you can use:
+From a :term:`SolidDataset` that has an ACL attached, you can use:

 - :apimodule:`unstable_getAgentAccessOne
   <_acl_agent_#unstable_getagentaccessone>` to retrieve the access